Georg Hermes: Works

-His works were Untersuchungen über die innere Wahrheit des Christenthums (Münster, 1805), and Einleitung in die christkatholische Theologie, of which the first part, a philosophical introduction, was published in 1810, the second part, on positive theology, in 1829.
+His works were Untersuchung über die innere Wahrheit des Christentums (Münster, 1805), and Einleitung in die christkatholische Theologie, of which the first part, a philosophical introduction, was published in 1810, the second part, on positive theology, in 1829.
 The Einleitung was never completed.
 His Christkatholische Dogmatik was published, from his lectures, after his death, by two of his students, Johann Heinrich Achterfeldt and Joseph Braun (5 vols, 1831–1834).

 Einleitung

 The Einleitung had a major and controversial effect upon Catholic theology in Germany.
-Hermes himself was very largely influenced by the Immanuel Kant and Johann Gottlieb Fichte, and although in the philosophical portion of his Einleitung he strongly criticizes both these thinkers, rejecting their doctrine of the moral law as the sole guarantee for the existence of God, and condemning their restricted view of the possibility and nature of revelation, enough remained of purely speculative material to render his system controversial.
+Hermes himself was very largely influenced by Immanuel Kant and Johann Gottlieb Fichte, and although in the philosophical portion of his Einleitung he strongly criticizes both these thinkers, rejecting their doctrine of the moral law as the sole guarantee for the existence of God, and condemning their restricted view of the possibility and nature of revelation, enough remained of purely speculative material to render his system controversial.
 Having closely studied Kant's philosophy, he occupied himself in refuting the doctrines of that philosopher so far as they were inconsistent with the Roman Catholic faith, while insisting that the truth of Christian revelation and of the Catholic church should first be tested by reason, and that revelation should then be followed.
 He argued that faith is a response to irresistible evidence, and therefore, not free.

 After his death, the contests between his followers and their opponents grew so bitter that the dispute was referred to the Papal See.
-The judgment was negative; on 25 September 1835 a papal bull condemned both parts of the Einleitung and the first volume of the Dogmatik.
+The judgment was negative; on 25 September 1835 a papal bull issued by Pope Gregory XVI, Dum Acerbissimas, condemned both parts of the Einleitung and the first volume of the Dogmatik.
 Two months later, the remaining volumes of the Dogmatik were likewise condemned.
 The controversy did not cease.
 In 1845, a systematic attempt was made anonymously by FX Werner to examine and refute the Hermesian doctrines, as contrasted with the orthodox Catholic faith (Der Hermesianismus, 1845).
 In 1847, the condemnation of 1835 was confirmed by Pius IX.